Skip to main content

 Skip to contents of guide

-If you are planning a marriage or civil partnership, you will need to (in order):
+If you are planning a marriage or civil partnership in a licensed venue, you will need to (in order):

 Our ceremony guide will help you with everything you need to know to help plan and your perfect day.